danihelis/algorithms/README.md

 # Repository of algorithms

-A selection of basic and classical algorithms written in ANSI C. They were written as a reference for my personal study while solving competitive programming problems.
+A selection of basic and classic algorithms written in ANSI C. They were written as a reference for my personal study while solving competitive programming problems.